caiks/WBOT02/README.md

 ```
 On a Windows 11 laptop, the grab of the entire screen typically takes 30-50 ms, which limits the FPS to a maximum of 20.
 The processing of the image is much faster, around 1-2 ms.

 In `screen002` we demonstrate that grabbing a rectangle rather than the entire screen is quicker.
-Here we open a Qt window, `Win002`.
-At a fixed interval the window grabs a rectangle, displays the captured imaged, calculates the average intensity, `(R + G + B)/3`, and produces some statistics -
+Here we open a Qt application, `Win002`.
+At fixed intervals the application grabs a rectangle, displays the captured imaged, calculates the average intensity, `(R + G + B)/3`, and produces some statistics -

 ![screen002](images/screen002.png)